Southern Florida Plants for Rain Gardens

 is better known as Marsh Fern.
 Marsh Fern is a little smaller than American Royal, just two feet tall.
 This Florida plant grows naturally in marshes.
 Marsh Fern grows through much of Eurasia and the Southeastern United States.

 is a beautiful Fern, better known as Virginia Chain Fern.
 Woodwardia virginica grows up to 4 feet tall, and prefers Sphagnum Bogs and swamps.
 Chain Fern is a very old species.
-The
+The fossils

 of this southeast and Florida plant can be found in Central Washington State.

 Finally, the last Florida plant recommended for your Rain Gardens is one we've visited in the Southeast.

 or Gulf Muhly Grass is a beautiful ornamental grass, growing to about five feet tall.
 It's encredible waving stems boast misty heads of purple from the late summer to the early fall.